-We studied policy documents on BS and suspension of BS of 5 donors.
+We studied policy documents on BS and suspension of BS of 5 donors^[1].
 The selection of these donors was done in a case sensitive manner.
-The final decision was taken with DGOS.
-This report cannot reveal which donors have been studied as full anonymity was asked by the agencies and guaranteed by the researchers.
+The final decision was taken by DGOS.
+This paper cannot reveal which donors have been studied as full anonymity was asked by the agencies and guaranteed by the researchers.
 We gathered information on the crises of two cases (Mozambique & Zambia).
+We interviewed 13 people from 5 donor agencies, mainly people from head quarters and in some cases people from the field.
+All interviews were done by telephone/ skype.